VLASH: Real-Time VLAs via Future-State-Aware Asynchronous Inference: BACKGROUND AND MOTIVATION

-\paragraph{Action chunking policy.} We consider an \textit{action chunking policy} $\pi_\theta(A_t \mid o_t, s_t)$~\cite{zhao2023learningfinegrainedbimanualmanipulation,intelligence2025pi_,shukor2025smolvla}, where $o_t$ is the environment observation (e.g., image, multi-view visual input), $s_t$ is the robot state (e.g., joint positions, gripper state), and $t$ is the controller timestep.
+\paragraph{Action chunking policy} We consider an \textit{action chunking policy} $\pi_\theta(A_t \mid o_t, s_t)$~\cite{zhao2023learning,intelligence2025pi_,shukor2025smolvla}, where $o_t$ is the environment observation (e.g., image, multi-view visual input), $s_t$ is the robot state (e.g., joint positions, gripper state), and $t$ is the controller timestep.
 At each timestep $t$, the policy generates a chunk of future actions

 where $H$ is the number of actions in the chunk.
-We refer to $H$ as the \emph{prediction horizon}. \paragraph{Prediction and execution intervals.} In practice, only the first $K \le H$ actions from each chunk are executed before the next inference to ensure control accuracy.
+We refer to $H$ as the \emph{prediction horizon}.

+\paragraph{Prediction and execution intervals} In practice, only the first $K \le H$ actions from each chunk are executed before the next inference to ensure control accuracy.
 We denote $K$ as the \emph{execution horizon}.
 For a chunk $A_t$ predicted at timestep $t$, we define the \emph{prediction interval}

 as the time interval where the first $K$ actions from the action chunk $A_t$ are \emph{planned} to be executed.
 During actual execution, however, the $K$ actions from $A_t$ will start being applied later due to inference latency~\cite{shukor2025smolvla,black2025real}.